 It is a researched and documented fact that our society is suffering from unhealthy eating habits and not enough exercise.
 The state has mandated that each school corporation develop a health & wellness policy.
 This policy will affect our schools in a variety of ways.
-We do not yet know the full impact the policy will have on our daily routines but we do know this is in the best interest of all concerned.
 Our school has no vending machines for student use.
-As a school we will discourage and greatly reduce food and beverages of minimal nutritional value.
-The type of food sold and allowed in the cafeteria will be in accordance to the policy.
-Students will not be allowed to have soft drinks or fast food brought in to the cafeteria.
+As a school, we will discourage and greatly reduce food and beverages of minimal nutritional value.
+The type of food sold and allowed in the cafeteria will be in accordance with the policy.
+Students will not be allowed to have soft drinks or fast food brought into the cafeteria.